BenLauwens/ThinkJulia.jl/docs/src/chap12.md

 This loop traverses the key-value pairs in `directory`, which are tuples.
 It assigns the elements of the key in each tuple to `last` and `first`, and the value to `number`, then prints the name and corresponding telephone number.

 There are two ways to represent tuples in a state diagram.
 The more detailed version shows the indices and elements just as they appear in an array.
-For example, the tuple `("Cleese", "John")` would appear as in Figure 12.1.
+For example, the tuple `("Cleese", "John")` would appear as in Figure 12-1.

 ![State diagram.](images/fig121.svg)

 But in a larger diagram you might want to leave out the details.
-For example, a diagram of the telephone directory might appear as in Figure 12.2.
+For example, a diagram of the telephone directory might appear as in Figure 12-2.

 ![State diagram.](images/fig122.svg)

 Here the tuples are shown using Julia syntax as a graphical shorthand.
 The telephone number in the diagram is the complaints line for the BBC, so please don’t call it.

-## Sequences of sequences
+## Sequences of Sequences

 I have focused on arrays of tuples, but almost all of the examples in this chapter also work with arrays of arrays, tuples of tuples, and tuples of arrays.
 To avoid enumerating the possible combinations, it is sometimes easier to talk about sequences of sequences.